fabriguespe/xmtp-thirdweb-js/README.md

 ✔ Would you like to customize the default import alias?
 No
 ```

-Next, change into the new directory and install these dependencies for using XMTP and Thirdweb:
+Next, navigate into the newly created directory and install the necessary dependencies for using XMTP and Thirdweb:

 ```tsx
 npm install @thirdweb-dev/react @thirdweb-dev/sdk @xmtp/xmtp-js xmtp-content-type-remote-attachment
 ```

-#### Set up Thirwallet ConnectWallet button
+#### Setting up the ConnectWallet button
 ![](./media/xmtp-thirdweb/screen1.png)

-Lets start with wrapping the app with ThirdwebProvider and then using the ConnectWallet component to connect to the wallet.
+Begin by wrapping the app with `ThirdwebProvider`, then use the `ConnectWallet` component to establish wallet connectivity.

 ```tsx